Bradley-Hower/reading-notes/class-01.md

 ### String vs Numbers

-To create a string in JavaScript, an text needs to be in quotes or apostrophies, preferrably apostrophies when possible.
+To create a string in JavaScript, text needs to be in quotes or apostrophies, preferrably apostrophies when possible.

 To enter a number, a numerical digit is the choice.
 No quotes necessary.